farajayh/wallet-service/README.md

 * View wallet transaction history

 * CRON script that runs daily to check wallet transaction history and compares it with wallet balance for inconsistencies.
 Records of inconsistent wallets are stored on a CSV file in storage/app folder.
+(Implemented with Laravel Commands)

 ## Assumptions
 It is assumed that the e-commerce application has an authentication service that issues authentication tokens for authenticating requests to this service.